… And Facebook for All

 And that is perfectly all right, and is absolutely permitted by the site (although they’d like to change that).

 The site’s main purpose (in case you’re just coming into the light after a few years on a desert island), is to sell advertising.
 Its offshoot purpose is to connect people, of all stripes, for free.
-But it’s those connections that sell the advertising.
+But it’s those connections which sell the advertising.

 There’s a lot else to it, at least on a general basis.
 But it’s still a valuable business tool for any Social Media Marketing Campaign.

-The Best Parts of the site for Social Media Marketing
+The Best Parts of the Site for Social Media Marketing

 Facebook’s main virtues, when it comes to your business, can currently be divided into three basic areas:

 - Personal pages and peripheral connections to same